PavanRangani/docs/docs/prd/chat/my-chats.md

   - Section
     - Shows name of the section in a tag style
   - Status
-    - Shows BLOCKED in red and IN-PROGRESS in green colour
+    - Shows BLOCKED in red, IN-PROGRESS in green and ON HOLD in golden colour
   - NEW or REOPEN tag
     - Shows applicable tag for own task which is New or Reopened
   - Priority